sarasarixsara/pinwheel-astro/src/content/pricing/index.md

   title: Frequently Asked Questions
   description: Vestibulum ante ipsum primis in faucibus orci luctus ultrices posuere cubilia Curae Donec
   faq_list:
-  - title: How can I integrate Avocode to my current tool stack?
+    - title: Ofrecen soporte del servicio?
-    content: The Service is provided for free during this pilot project, and is provided "as is" with is not committed to any level of service or availability of the Service.
+      content: Si.
+La atencion y el soporte estan habilitados desde las 7am hasta las 7 pm, de lunes a sabados.
+Atendemos sus inquietudes, reportes de fallas y solicitudes.
     - title: How can I integrate Avocode to my current tool stack?
       content: The Service is provided for free during this pilot project, and is provided "as is" with is not committed to any level of service or availability of the Service.
     - title: How can I integrate Avocode to my current tool stack?
       content: The Service is provided for free during this pilot project, and is provided "as is" with is not committed to any level of service or availability of the Service.
 ---